AggressivelyMeows/Horseman/README.md

 - Caching API built in, smartly clears cache to ensure your data is always up to date world-wide.
 Also reduces read costs significantly so you dont have to worry about a sudden burst of requests killing your bill.
 - Wildcard searching built-in.
 Alongside other features such as cursors, Horseman can perform wildcard searching on any indexed field.
     - For example: `?Field=eq.Hello*` would find any Object with `Hello` in `Field`.
 Wildcards can go anywhere in the string.
+- Relationships to bind two Objects together.
+Add an Author to that Post without having to type them out every time.

 ## 🔥 Todo